clarify/data-science-tutorials/README.md

 ## Pipelines and Deployment with Orchest and Clarify

-In this notebook you will learn how to combine [Clarify](https://www.clarify.io/) for data exploration, visualization and collaboration with [Orchest](https://www.orchest.io/) for data pipelines development and deployment.
+In this notebook, you will learn how to combine [Clarify](https://www.clarify.io/) for data exploration, visualization and collaboration with [Orchest](https://www.orchest.io/) for data pipelines development and deployment.

 Topics covered: